crichards1179/Predicting_Annual_Medical_Expenses/README.md

 ## Models:  GridsearchCV (XGBoost)
 The third set of model building experiments utilized the GridsearchCV method.
 GridsearchCV allows the user to specify a set, or "grid", of hyperparameters to use for model building.
 It then iterates through each combination of the hyperparameters as it fits each model.
 The models are scored using, in this project, the R<sup>2</sup> accuracy metric and the best performing set of parameters is recorded.
 Furthermore, it performs cross-validation of the data as it divides it into testing and training sets.

 Two experiments using the GridsearchCV method were performed with the XGBoost algorithm as the estimator.
-The goal was to use GridsearchCV to automatically find the best parameters to use for the prediciton model.
+The goal was to use GridsearchCV to automatically find the best parameters to use for the prediction model.

 One of the experiments was fitted using the 70% training set while the other used the entire set of data.
 The complete set of features was used for both models.